Etsusaburo Shiina: Political career

-In December 1966, Shiina was madeLDP general affairs chairman.
-After serving for less than a year, he was appointed Minister of International Trade and Industry again under the second Sato administration in November 1967.
-In July 1972 the post of Sato's successor was contested between Kakuei Tanaka and Takeo Fukuda.
-Shiina led a faction in favor of Tanaka, and Tanaka became president.
+In December 1966, Shiina was made LDP general council chairman.
+After serving for less than a year, he was appointed Minister of International Trade and Industry again under the Second Satō Cabinet in November 1967.
+In July 1972 the post of Satō's successor was contested between Kakuei Tanaka and Takeo Fukuda.
+Shiina led a faction in favor of Tanaka, and Tanaka became Prime Minister.
 In August 1973, Shiina was rewarded by becoming Vice President of the LDP.

 When Tanaka decided to normalize diplomatic relations between Japan and the People's Republic of China, Shiina was sent as a special envoy to visit Taiwan to explain the situation to President Chiang Kai-shek.
 Shiina officially expressed the idea that Japan would continue to maintain diplomatic relations with Taiwan.
-However, this was different from the LDP's policy, and after Shiina returned from Taiwan, Prime Minister Tanaka and Foreign Minister Masayoshi Ōhira met with Chinese Prime Minister Zhou Enlai in Beijing, and it was agreed that Japan would sever relations with Taiwan.
-In 1974, the relationship between Japan and South Korea deteriorated over the kidnapping of Kim Dae Jung from Japan, and in September, Tanaka requested Shiina to meet with President Park to calm the issue.
+However, this was different from the LDP's policy, and after Shiina returned from Taiwan, Prime Minister Tanaka and Foreign Minister Masayoshi Ōhira met with Chinese Premier Zhou Enlai in Beijing, and it was agreed that Japan would sever relations with Taiwan.
+In 1974, the relationship between Japan and South Korea deteriorated over the kidnapping of Kim Dae-jung from Japan, and in September, Tanaka requested Shiina to meet with South Korean President Park Chung Hee to calm the issue.

 Following LDP losses in the 1974 Japanese House of Councillors election and acrimony between Vice Prime Minister Takeo Miki and Finance Minister Takeo Fukuda, Tanaka asked that Shiina head a committee to reform the party and also asked Tanaka to determine his successor through discussions without an open election.
-In December 1974, Shiina issued a ruling to the major factions of the party that Takeo Miki should succeed Tanaka - a decision that was largely welcomed by the public due to Miki's "clean" image.
+In December 1974, Shiina issued a ruling to the major factions of the party that Takeo Miki should succeed Tanaka.
+This was a decision that was largely welcomed by the public due to Miki's "clean" image.
 Shiina continued to serve as Vice President of the LDP under Miki, but soon had falling out over differences in policy over political contributions and the idea of a single-member constituency system.
 In May 1976, Shiina used the Lockheed Scandal as cover to seek the resignations of Tanaka, Fukuda, Ohira and Miki from politics.
 Miki refused, and failure of his attempted coup drastically reduced Shiina's political influence.
-With the inauguration of the Fukuda administration, Shiina announced his retirement.
+With the inauguration of the Takeo Fukuda Cabinet, Shiina announced his retirement.

+Death

-He died at Keio Hospital, where he was hospitalized on 30 September, at the age of 81 and was buried in the Shunjuen Cemetery in Kawasaki, Kanagawa, Japan.
+On 30 September 1979, Shiina was hospitalized at Keio University Hospital and died at the age of 81.
+He was buried in the Shunjuen Cemetery in Kawasaki, Kanagawa.